cinnData/DataSci/[DS-02E] Example - Amazon jobs.md

 ## Q2.
 Top locations for software developers at Amazon

 The top locations for software developers at Amazon can be spotted with the method `.value_counts()`.
-First we see that that there 174 distinct locations in the data set.
+First, we see that that there are 174 distinct locations in the data set.
+This is given by the length of the series returned by `.value_counts()`.

 ```
 In [8]: df['location'].value_counts().shape
 Out[8]: (174,)
 ```

-Now, with `.head(10)`, we select the top ten.
+Now, with `.head(10)`, we select the top ten locations.

 ```
 In [9]: df['location'].value_counts().head(10)